ph4r05/devblog/_posts/2017-12-20-laravel-queues-optimization.markdown

 | DBO-pgsql-1 | 201.06|
 {:.mbtablestyle3}

-We see the original optimistic locking overhead is significant as the strategy is 50% slower than pessimistic one.
+We see the original optimistic locking overhead is significant as the strategy is 50% slower than the pessimistic one.
 Using the optimized version the performance is similar to the pessimistic one.
-MySQL and PostgreSQL perform very similar in this configuration.
+MySQL and PostgreSQL perform very similar to this configuration.

 C4.large: